NnamdiJr/nnamdijr.github.io/_posts/2016-11-12-Galvanize-Airbnb.markdown

 ## The Backstory
 Well, since about a year and a half ago when I landed in SF, I've been somewhat aimlessly hopping between contract data analysis gigs.

-<br>You see, I had my crosshairs set on a very small handful of companies (_just 2 to be exact_), but didn't feel my skills were good enough to get in... so the next best thing (_i.e. killing time while still being able to pay the bills_) was to take on contract gigs and learn what skills I could on my own, while waiting for the _right_ opportunity to present itself.
+You see, I had my crosshairs set on a very small handful of companies (_just 2 to be exact_), but didn't feel my skills were good enough to get in... so the next best thing (_i.e. killing time while still being able to pay the bills_) was to take on contract gigs and learn what skills I could on my own, while waiting for the _right_ opportunity to present itself.

 ## The Opportunity
 It took some time, but that opportunity finally came in the form of Airbnb's Data Science Associate (DSA) program.
 The program is basically a kind of partnership between Airbnb & Galvanize, where only **6** qualified individuals are selected from groups underrepresented in Data Science/Tech, and get a large scholarship to go through Galvanize's 3-month DSI program.
 Then afterwards, go into a 3-month apprenticeship on Airbnb's Data Science team.

-<br>Yea, pretty awesome right?
+Yea, pretty awesome right?

 Oh, how did I hear about it you ask?
 <br>**Answer**: I was STALKING Airbnb's careers page for over a year of course!